chrometoasters/silverstripe-advanced-taxonomies/README.md

 // get the validation error or empty string
 $requiredTypesValidationError = $validator->validateRequiredTypes($this->getOwner()->Tags());

-// use the validation message futher
+// use the validation message further
 // ...
 ```